martbetz/martbetz.github.io/_posts/2026-05-08-click-and-done.md

 categories: computing photography
 ---

-I really do like a simple life, and I just wanted to have an easy way of converting a single image to JPEG XL right from the desktop without having to load up an image editor or resort batch processing.
-So, I created one.
+I really do like a simple life, and I just wanted to have an easy way of converting a single image to JPEG XL right from the desktop without having to load up an image editor or resort batch processing&nbsp;— so I created one.

 In my case, I'm running LX-qt on Arch (which means the menu entries are handled by PCManFM-qt, the lifting is done by cjxl and ffmpeg, and the output is displayed in Qterminal).